MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 ### Tapping outside of the Popup

 By default a user can tap outside of the `Popup` to dismiss it.
-This can be controlled through the use of the `CanBeDismissedByTappingOutsideOfPopup` property.
+This can be controlled through the use of the `PopupOptions.CanBeDismissedByTappingOutsideOfPopup` property.
 Setting this property to `false` will prevent a user from being able to dismiss the `Popup` by tapping outside of it.
+See [PopupOptions](#popupoptions) for more details.

 ## Returning a result